Weedshaker/PeerWebSite/README.md

 3. WebGL Drawing, drag and drop Grids Layouts, other TextEditors without Bootstrap and Jquery, better Video Player, rotate Images, WebTorrent Desktop preview, WebRTC one direction video broadcast

-4. Load/Save including WebTorrents + IPFS

-5. Search Engine based on [OrbitDB](https://github.com/orbitdb/orbit-db) (by km/miles-radius, topic, etc., to opt in your peerwebsite.)
+4. Search Engine based on [OrbitDB](https://github.com/orbitdb/orbit-db) (by km/miles-radius, topic, etc., to opt in your peerwebsite.)

 ### Tests
 1. Simple pictures + text snapshot (webtorrent) hosting test from my Raspberry Pi 3b+ by [webtorrent-hybrid](https://github.com/webtorrent/webtorrent-hybrid).
 Step 1: peerweb.site console: `getAllTorrents()`.
 Step 2: copy/paste magnetURI for the peerWebSite.txt (html) and two magnetURIs for pictures into webtorrent-hybrid to download the files.
 Step 3: `webtorrent-hybrid seed [path/file]` to host it permanently at: https://peerweb.site/#magnet:?xt=urn:btih:123646487058d49b7d25d59842cd04862eee8822&dn=peerWebSite.txt&tr=udp%3A%2F%2Ftracker.leechers-paradise.org%3A6969&tr=udp%3A%2F%2Ftracker.coppersurfer.tk%3A6969&tr=udp%3A%2F%2Ftracker.opentrackr.org%3A1337&tr=udp%3A%2F%2Fexplodie.org%3A6969&tr=udp%3A%2F%2Ftracker.empire-js.us%3A1337&tr=wss%3A%2F%2Ftracker.btorrent.xyz&tr=wss%3A%2F%2Ftracker.openwebtorrent.com&tr=wss%3A%2F%2Ftracker.fastcast.nz ~~up since May 16th 2020~~ failed after 8 hours.
 Trying to resolve the issue at [webtorrent-hybrid/issues](https://github.com/webtorrent/webtorrent-hybrid/issues/67).
 Update: After using `--verbose` flag it has been Up since the 27th of May.